-If you are unable to pay your electricity bill on time, your retailer is required by federal law to follow certain steps.
+If you are unable to pay your bill on time, your retailer is required by federal law to follow certain steps.
 You will not be automatically disconnected, however you may lose any discounts you might have been eligible for.

 Disconnecting a property for late payment is a drastic action which retailers do their best to avoid.
 If you think you may struggle to pay your bill on time, contact your energy retailer to discuss a possible extension, or payment scheme.

 Bill smoothing is a payment scheme with which customers can pay fixed monthly, fortnightly or weekly installments towards their expected electricity bill.
-Your retailer will forecast your annual electricity consumption, given your history, to see how much you should be paying.
+Your retailer will forecast your annual electricity requirements, given your history, to see how much you should be paying.
 Incorrect estimates will be settled in later bills.
 Bill smoothing is a great option for those who like a predictable budget.
 The idea behind paying the same amount each billing cycle is that you won’t be taken by surprise in peak energy usage seasons.

-Smart meters are electricity meters that provide energy usage information every half hour, allowing households and businesses to more closely monitor usage through apps and web portals, as well as benefit from flexible pricing tariffs.
+Smart meters are meters that provide energy usage information every half hour, allowing households and businesses to more closely monitor usage through apps and web portals, as well as benefit from flexible pricing tariffs.
 Smart meters are installed in most Victorian homes and are becoming increasingly common in New South Wales, South Australia and Tasmania.
 Some energy providers, such as Powershop, have built their business models around the use of smart meters.
 It is recommended that customers monitor their electricity usage through their smart meter to become better informed about their usage habits, which could result in reduced costs.

 The National Meter Identifier (or ‘NMI’ as it’s displayed on your bill) is a unique 10 digit number used to identify your electricity meter.
-It allows your electricity retailer and network distributor to identify your meter for purposes of connection, metering and billing.
+It allows your retailer and network distributor to identify your meter for the purposes of connection, metering and billing.

-The NEM is an acronym for the National Electricity Market.
-It is a large electricity distribution network made up of the several smaller energy networks that span most of Queensland, New South Wales, Victoria, South Australia and Tasmania.
+The ‘NEM’ is an acronym for the National Electricity Market.
+It is a large distribution network made up of the several smaller energy networks that span most of Queensland, New South Wales, Victoria, South Australia and Tasmania.
 The electricity generators produce the electricity for the NEM before electricity retailers purchase it at a wholesale rate to resell to customers.

 Once this is done, your local distributor will take a meter reading for your final bill with your old provider and to start a fresh billing cycle.